Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 7. Perform Under Pressure

 Coaches love helping people with their mindset.
 The problem is, most normal people don’t invest in mindset coaching.
 They’re looking to achieve a specific goal in their life, and they’re only interested in mindset to the extent that it helps them reach that goal.
-This is why I often recommend disguising the mindset coaching you do within a more tangible niche.
+This is why I often recommend placing the mindset coaching you do inside of a more tangible niche.
+For example, speaking coaches can help with mindset while solving a specific problem.

-But some high-stakes professions benefit disproportionally from mindset coaching.
+Some high-stakes professions benefit disproportionally from mindset coaching.
 For example, professional poker players, musicians, athletes, executives, and financial traders.
-These people are often willing to pay good money in order to perform at their peak when it counts, and they recognize the importance of mental skills.
-Bulletproof Musician focuses on musicians.
-Josh Waitzkin works with a lot of people in financial services.
-Speaking coaches and voice coaches also fall into this category.
+These people are often willing to pay good money in order to perform when it counts, and they recognize the importance of mental skills.
+For example, my client Rachel Hamlin offers performance coaching to founders and leaders.

 8. Increase Focus and Productivity

-This niche focuses on productivity and typically targets business owners.
+This niche focuses on productivity and typically targets business owners and leaders.
 If you have a talent for helping people structure their day, be more effective, and figure out what key activities to focus on, this can be a great niche.
-Just make sure you focus your messaging on the results that you get people (more time with their kids, more money, etc.) and not the process of time management itself (which is a means to an end).
+Just make sure you focus your messaging on the results that you help people achieve (more time with their kids, more money, etc.) and not the process of time management itself (which is a means to an end).

 You can narrow this niche further by focusing on one specific element of productivity.
-For example, the Flow Research Collective focuses on helping people use the science of flow to be more effective at work.
-My client Grace Brodeur focuses on helping entrepreneurs overcome procrastination.
-There’s even a whole sub-niche of ADHD coaches.
+For example, there’s a whole sub-niche of ADHD coaches.
 Find your unique angle and double down on it.
+My client Grace Brodeur focuses on helping entrepreneurs overcome procrastination through emotional management.

 💸 Financial Coaching Niches